-Polish labour law is statutory law, the core act of which is the Polish Labour Code.
-There is, however, a variety of additional legislation including provisions on labour unions, collective disputes, group redundancies, safety and hygiene, etc.
+Polish labour law is regulated primarily in the Polish Labour Code but also in a variety of additional legislation including provisions on labour unions, collective disputes, group redundancies, safety and hygiene, etc.

 As a general rule, the terms and conditions on which a given employee is employed cannot be less favourable than the minimum requirements set out in statutory law.